-Mike Wye & Associates Ltd – suppliers to one of Britain’s largest lime putty plastering projects.
-The finest Buxton lime used in a landmark restoration project.
+Mike Wye were proud suppliers to one of Britain’s largest lime putty plastering projects.
+The finest quality lime products used in a landmark restoration project.

 The University took ownership of the building from the NHS in 2001 and the renovation began.
-Specialist crafts people were engaged to work on joinery, lead roofing, glazing and of course the traditional lime plaster.
+Specialist crafts people were engaged to work on joinery, lead roofing, glazing and the traditional lime plastering.

-Mike Wye & Associates Ltd having long been established as one of the country’s leading lime producers based on Buxton Lime Industries highest quality quicklime, it seemed a natural choice that we should supply our ready mixed lime putty plasters for this prestigious project.
+Mike Wye, having long been established as one of the country’s leading lime producers, were a natural choice to supply lime putty plasters for this prestigious project.
 Of course, our materials were not simply chosen out of sentiment.
-We provided an invaluable technical support to the plasterers based on our years of practical experience and of course the consistently high quality of our materials along with the excellent value for money meant that costs were kept to a minimum.
+The Mike Wye team provided invaluable technical support to the plasterers based on our years of practical experience.

-Up to 266,000 kg of Mike Wye & Associates lime putty materials were used on the project.
-We believe this makes it the largest building lime project of it’s kind in the UK (after the Covent Garden renovations that Mike Wye & Associates also supplied).
+Up to 266,000 kg of Mike Wye lime plasters were used on the project.
+We believe this makes it the largest building lime project of it’s kind in the UK (after the Covent Garden renovations that Mike Wye also supplied).

 Inside the Dome